 Do breathing exercises help anxiety?

 Yes.
-Breathing techniques and exercises calm you and help with anxiety by reverting your body to a state of relaxation.
+Breathing techniques and exercises will help calm you and reduce anxiety by reverting your body to a state of relaxation.
 The best breathing exercises engage the diaphragm and focus on deep breaths that flow slow and steady.

 How does diaphragmatic breathing reduce stress?